mans4321/Tower-Defense-Game/readme.md

 # Map creation and editing
-- [ ]  User-driven interactive creation of a map as a grid of user-defined dimension with grid elements such as scenery, path, entry point and exit point.
+- [x]  User-driven interactive creation of a map as a grid of user-defined dimension with grid elements such as scenery, path, entry point and exit point.
 Saving/loading/editing/verification of an edited map.

 # Game play
-- [ ] Game starts by user selection of a previously user-saved map, then loads the map.
+- [x] Game starts by user selection of a previously user-saved map, then loads the map.
-- [ ] Wave-based play: First (pre-wave phase) the player can place new towers, upgrade towers, sell towers, and signify that critters are allowed in on the map, when all critters in a wave have been killed or reached the end point, a new wave starts.
+- [x] Wave-based play: First (pre-wave phase) the player can place new towers, upgrade towers, sell towers, and signify that critters are allowed in on the map, when all critters in a wave have been killed or reached the end point, a new wave starts.
-- [ ] End of game, e.g. when a certain number of critters reach the exit point of the map, or the critters steal all the player’s coins, or the player succeeds in killing a certain number of waves.
+- [x] End of game, e.g. when a certain number of critters reach the exit point of the map, or the critters steal all the player’s coins, or the player succeeds in killing a certain number of waves.
-- [ ] Implementation of currency, cost to buy/sell a tower, and reward for killing critters.
+- [x] Implementation of currency, cost to buy/sell a tower, and reward for killing critters.
-- [ ] Critter waves are created with a level of difficulty increasing at every wave.
+- [x] Critter waves are created with a level of difficulty increasing at every wave.
 Difficulty must involve increasing critter speed and toughness.
-- [ ] Implementation of at least three different kinds of towers that are characterized by special damage effects.
-The mandatory special damage effects are: splash (inflicts damage to critters around the targeted critter), burning (inflicts damage over time after a critter has been hit), freezing (slows down the critter for some time).
+- [x] Implementation of at least three different kinds of towers that are characterized by special damage effects.
+The mandatory special damage effects are:
+	- [x] splash (inflicts damage to critters around the targeted critter),
+	- [x] burning (inflicts damage over time after a critter has been hit),
+	- [x] freezing (slows down the critter for some time).
+- [ ] The towers can target the critters using the following mandatory strategies:
+	- [ ] nearest to the tower,
+	- [x] nearest to the end point,
+	- [x] weakest critter,
+	- [x] strongest critter.
-- [ ] The towers can target the critters using the following mandatory strategies: nearest to the tower, nearest to the end point, weakest critter, strongest critter.
-It must be possible to set a different targeting strategies for individual towers.
+	- It must be possible to set a different targeting strategies for individual towers.
-- [ ] Tower inspection window that dynamically shows its current characteristics, allows to sell the tower, increase the level of the tower, select the tower’s targeting strategy and view the individual tower’s log (see below).
+- [ ] Tower inspection window that:
+	- [x] dynamically shows its current characteristics,
+	- [x] allows to sell the tower,
+	- [x] increase the level of the tower,
+	- [x] select the tower’s targeting strategy and
+	- [ ] view the individual tower’s log (see below).
-- [ ] Critter observer that allows to dynamically observe the current hit points of any critter on the map.
+- [x] Critter observer that allows to dynamically observe the current hit points of any critter on the map.

 # Game management 10
 - [ ] Game log that records all events happening in the game, including placement/upgrade/selling of towers, critter wave creation, etc. The log must allow for the viewing of the whole log in sequential order (i.e. ordered in time) or certain portions of the log related to a certain aspect of the game, also ordered according to time, e.g.